Droiidd/IronSight/README.md

    1. Restart your ide

-1. To get the code up and running, clone the git repo into an appropriate location.
+1. To get the code up and running, clone the git repo into an appropriate frontierLocation.
 Then, open the repo in intelliji.
 Let it download all the extra packages.

    1. Then next to your